Whitey Moore

-Lloyd Albert Moore (June 10, 1912 – December 10, 1987), was a Major League Baseball player who was a right-handed pitcher from 1936 to 1942.
+Lloyd Albert Moore (June 10, 1912 – December 10, 1987) was an American Major League Baseball player who was a right-handed pitcher from 1936 to 1942.
 He played for the St. Louis Cardinals and Cincinnati Reds.
 He stood 6 ft 1 in tall and weighed 195 lb.

 Early life

 Moore was born on June 10, 1912, in Uhrichsville, in Tuscarawas County in eastern Ohio, the second of three sons of Clara Aurelia Moery and Eugene Albert Moore.
 By the time he was a teenager, he was working in railroad construction along with playing with independent baseball in the area.
 His talents brought attention, subsequently signing with the Cincinnati Reds in 1934.

 Career

 Moore began his career with the Jeannette Reds, a Class D team in the Pennsylvania State Association.
 He went 12–6 with the team before moving up to the Beckley Black Knights of the Middle Atlantic League.
 He went 1–4 to close out the year.
 He played with three teams in 1935, the Mount Airy Reds of the Bi-State League, the Wilmington Pirates of the Piedmont League, and the Toronto Maple Leafs of the International League, the highlight being a 10–6 record with Mount Airy.
 He started 1936 with the El Dorado Lions of the Cotton States League, going 20–5 with a 2.33 ERA.
 He then went to the Macon Peaches of the South Atlantic League, going 2–2 before being called up by the Reds in September.
 On September 27, Moore made his debut in the majors, playing against the Pittsburgh Pirates at Crosley Field.
 He entered in the third inning in relief of Dee Moore.
 In five innings of work, he allowed three runs on three hits while having four strikeouts and three walks, although the Reds won the game 6–5 to give him his first career win.